mxashlynn/gb-studio-cozy-font/README.md

 ## Rights 🏳️‍🌈🏳️‍⚧️

-This font asset is made availavle under the MIT License.
+This font asset is made available under the MIT License.
-You can use it in your own projects or modify it to create your own versions as long as you credit the original creator and the adaptors.
+You can use it in your own projects or modify it to create your own versions as long as you credit the original creator and the adapters.